Rickshaw Travel

 The following day we’ll arrange a guide in the morning and together you will explore Old Delhi.
 You’ll travel like the locals, taking the metro, an auto-rickshaw and a cycle-rickshaw.
 This way, you’ll get to know the real Delhi.
 During the morning you’ll visit Jama Masjid Mosque and the Red Fort and pass through the narrow streets of Chandni Chowk, the heart of the Old Town.
 The tour ends at modern Connaught Place, where you can plan your free afternoon with a lunch break in one of the restaurants.

-On your final day you’ll be transferred to the airport in time for your homebound flight.
+Today you’ll be transferred to the airport in time for your homebound flight.

 Accommodation